Shūto Machino: Before turning professional

 Influenced by his older brother, he started playing soccer at the age of 3.
 During Junior High School, he played at FC Avenida Sol.
 Machino entered Riseisha High School in Osaka and became a regular player in there since the first grade.
 In his second year, he was selected for the high school selection, which caught the attention of Yokohama F. Marinos, who invited the young player in his third year to participate in trainings with the club.
 After successfully concluding his trainings, he was evaluated, and officially joined Yokohama F. Marinos from the 2018 season, after his High School graduation.

 Giravanz Kitakyushu

 On 1 February 2019, Machino earned a loan transfer to Giravanz Kitakyushu from Yokohama F. Marinos.
 On Matchweek 11, he scored his first professional goal in his first time starting a match for the club in five games.
 On Matchweek 12, he scored another goal, scoring then, two goals in two consecutive games.
-Following decent performances for his club, he became a starting member after the 21st round, when the J3 League resumed, right after the first wave COVID-19 global threat.
+Following decent performances for his club, he became a starting member after the 21st round, when the J3 League resumed after the summer break.
 He became the team's top scorer at the end of the season.